-Introduction to Late Medieval Drama (Area A) A survey of 14th- and 15th -century drama, including the Corpus Christi cycle, morality plays such as Everyman, Mankind and Castle of Perseverence, and the saint's play.
+ENLT 340 Late Medieval Drama

+(Area A) A survey of 14th- and 15th -century drama, including the Corpus Christi cycle, morality plays such as Everyman, Mankind and Castle of Perseverence, and the saint's play.
 This course may be counted toward the Theatre major, minor or track.

-(CL,W) Shakespeare: Special Topics
+ENLT 341 (CL,W) Shakespeare: Special Topics